-- How does a hospital deliver emergency life saving treatment?
+- How does a hospital deliver emergency life-saving treatment?

 The Pendulum Swings

-Based on my experience it comes down to poor implementation and governance.
+Based on my experience, it comes down to poor implementation and governance.

-Of course it does!
+Of course, it does!

 Let me give you a couple of examples.

-So what is the process to ensure that the test scripts are updated to reflect the changes in the application?
+One of the principles of DevOps is continuous testing, which requires creating automated test scripts.
+What is the process to ensure test scripts are updated to reflect the changes in the application?
 How do we ensure the test scripts themselves are tested & deployed correctly?

 So let's bring this back to my original "7 Simple Rules to Design a Process".